Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Numerical Methods and Analysis

 \subsubsection{Large Field Models}

 Since the purely analytical case is the power-law inflation, we use the power-law inflation potential as the baseline. \\

 The process of generating perturbed potentials is the following.
 We set the CMB point at $\phi_{\mathrm{CMB}}=0$, and Taylor expand around it to the $8th$ degree.
 We then set the maximum perturbation to $75\%$, and each coefficient is then multiplied by $1+ \Delta_i$, where $\Delta_i$ is randomly set for each coefficient separately such that $\Delta_i\in[-0.75,0.75]$.
-However, the amplitude of perturbation is assessed using an adjusted $L_2$ norm:
+However, the amplitude of perturbation is assessed using an adjusted $L_2$ norm \eqref{eq:Pert_amp}.

-where $V_{\mathrm{PL}}$ is the power-law inflation potential, $V_{\mathrm{Pert}}$ is the perturbed potential and the integral is over the $\phi$-interval of interest.
 The response to the perturbation is measured by the scalar index' $n_s$ asymmetry (eq. \ref{Eq:Asym}) from the usual Lyth-Riotto term (eq.~\ref{Eq:SL_ns}) as calculated at $\phi=\phi_{\mathrm{CMB}}$.
 The inflaton coordinate at the CMB point should be $0$ by construction.
 However, numerically it is taken as the closest value to zero, of sampled $\phi$, which is of order $10^{-5}\sim 10^{-6}$.
 We bin the asymmetry responses by perturbation amplitude, taking the maximum asymmetry value for each bin.
 We see that the maximal asymmetry is sufficiently fitted by a quadratic function.
 Furthermore, we deduce that the $n_s$ asymmetry should be below the $1\%$ mark for perturbations up to around $3\%$, which is apparent by inspecting Figure~\ref{fig:Large-Field-asym}.